Rsantct/pe.audio.sys/pe.audio.sys/doc/99_NEWS.md

 ## December 18, 2020: version 1.0 released

-- `share/eq/*.dat` files has changed its internal arrangement.
+- `share/eq/*.dat` files has changed its internal arrangement
 - Equal loudness related commands and parameters has changed

 See the `doc/` folder for detailed information about this.